gilnam74/vex-sneppet/Python-for-artists.md

 sceneRoot.createNode('geo')
 ```
 Run the code and you will get the Geometry node named 'geo1' in the scene root with file node inside.
 To give a certain name to the newly created node we have 2 options:
 - pass the desired name as a string argument after the node type argument in `createNode()` command.
+We will use this option first.
 - rename node after it has been created with `setName('<objectName>')` command.

 To get rid of the file node we would set to False `run_init_scripts` flag for `createNode()` command.